-The trainings that the full time faculty participates in are beneficial to our college in regards to student learning outcomes, not only for the CHLD program/courses but in assisting other programs and unit areas of the college.
+The trainings that the full-time faculty participates in are beneficial to our college in regards to student learning outcomes, not only for the CHLD program/courses but in assisting other programs and unit areas of the college.
 TracDat is a program that will be utilized for aggregating SLO information over time.
 The CDTC and Mentor programs provide services for our students such as stipends for course completion with a "C" or higher and through our practicum field experience course.
+The Curriculum Conference assists with staying current with the Chancellor's office expectations.
+The ASCCC: Self-Evaluation Conference will assist with the college's upcoming Accreditation.